Who Am I?

 Automatic Addison is about building the future.
 My mission is dedicated to improving the lives of others by teaching, researching, and developing technologies to remove steps from common human activities.
 Subscribe to my YouTube channel so that you can follow my journey.

-“Start with the customer experience [i.e. the problem] and work backwards to the technology.” – Steve Jobs
+“Start with the customer experience [i.e. the problem] and work backwards to the technology.
+You can’t start with the technology and try to figure out where you’re gonna try to sell it….What incredible benefits can we give to the customer?” – Steve Jobs

 The first reply on this post at StackExchange provides excellent advice about how to learn difficult subjects.